ben-lerch/CCS-3.0/README.md

 ```
 Where `ccs.bam` is output file of CCSs.

-And Where `subreads.bam` is the input file of subreads.
+Where `subreads.bam` is the input file of subreads.

 The general format for a CCS command is: